A Hike into the Heart of Fiordland

 Anyone can do these walks, as long as you have a will to explore and are fully prepared.
 Check out our hike preparation tips here, then enjoy the adventure of a lifetime.

 1. Kepler Track (3-4 Day Loop)

 The first Great Walk on our list will take you all the way up stunning ridgeline walks.
-Everything in between on this 60km track includeslush forest, mountain peak views and clear streams.
+Everything in between on this 60km (37-mile) track includes lush forest, mountain peak views and clear streams.
 We recommend taking the small detour to the Iris Burn Falls, only 15 minutes away from the Iris Burn hut.
 Oh, and do not miss the gorgeous Luxmore Caves along the way too!

 Location: The Kepler Track begins and ends in the Kepler Track car park at the southern end of Lake Te Anau.
 You can walk there 50 minutes from the Fiordland National Park Visitor Centre.
-Book your Kepler Track water taxi here.
+Book your Kepler Track water taxi on Viator or Tripadvisor.